-What if my attendance falls below 70%?
+What if my attendance falls below 80% over two terms, or below 60% in one term?

 - An Intention to Report letter will be sent to you, your parents and your carer in Australia.
-This letter tells you the school's intention to report your low attendance to Immigration because you have breached your student visa condition. - You will be given 20 school days to appeal to the Principal and explain why the school should not report you to Immigration. - If your appeal is unsuccessful, you will be contacted by Department of Education International to let you know about your further appeal rights. - If all your appeals are not successful, you will be reported to Immigration and they may decide to cancel your visa.
+This letter tells you the school's intention to report your low attendance to the Department of Home Affairs because you have breached your student visa condition. - You will be given 20 school days to appeal to the Principal and explain why the school should not report you to the Department of Home Affairs. - The school will inform you of the appeal outcome and your further appeal rights if your appeal is unsuccessful. - If all your appeals are not successful, you will be reported to the Department of Home Affairs and they may decide to cancel your visa.